Applications for Representation Grants (Probate or Administration)

 A provision in a will, gift, or other benefit to a licensee, the licensee's spouse, relative or friend, is void unless the PGT gives written consent to it.

-- whether the will, gift or benefit was made without any inappropriate or undue influence being exerted on the person;
+- the will, gift or benefit was made without any inappropriate or undue influence being exerted on the person in care;

-- that the person had the necessary capacity to make a will, gift or confer the benefit; and
+- the person in care had the necessary capacity to make a will, gift or confer the benefit; and

 - the circumstances are appropriate.

-The PGT may contact the care facility, the witnesses to the will, any lawyer or notary public involved in drafting the will, and any medical staff, relatives, or service providers who may have information about the adult’s capability and the extent to which such a bequest, gift or other benefit was likely to be voluntary.
-Whether the circumstances are considered appropriate depends on many factors, such as the conduct of the management and staff of the care facility, the amount of the bequest absolutely and in relation to the entire estate, and whether there are dependents of the person whose reasonable expectations would be negatively affected by the bequests.
+The PGT may contact the care facility, the witnesses to the will, any lawyer or notary public involved in drafting the will, and any medical staff, relatives, or service providers who may have information about the capability of the person in care and the extent to which such a bequest, gift or other benefit was likely to be voluntary.
+Whether the circumstances are considered appropriate depends on many factors, such as the conduct of the management and staff of the care facility, the amount of the bequest absolutely and in relation to the entire estate of the person in care, and whether there are dependents of the person in care whose reasonable expectations would be negatively affected by the bequests.

 Similar rules and procedures apply to employees of extended care facilities and private hospitals under the Hospital Act.